wearerequired/wp-team-list/README.md

 ## Screenshots ##

 1. This is how your team list can look like with some additional CSS.
 2. The plugin only provides limited styling.
-It's up for you to adjust it.
+It's up to you to adjust it.
 3. The configuration options of the built-in widget.

 ## Changelog ##